Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 The hybrid model was seen as an alternative work style.

-But as more and more employees demand flexibility, it will become even more used.
-Companies must meet the needs of their employees or risk losing talent to employers who do.
+But as more and more employees demand flexibility, it will become even more widespread.
+Companies must accommodate their employees' needs or risk losing talent to employers who do.